csgarioniozelame/BNs-Alternative-Representations-Generator/Adpated/ReadMe.txt

+Running Instructions:

-The three networks were created in SamIam and are of the .net format v5.7 of Hugin.
-These can also be opened and saved with Genie.
+The four Bayesian Networks were created in SamIam (version 3.0) and are of the .net format v5.7 of Hugin.

-The alternative networks that were found for each of the three example networks is found in the 'Alt Nets for Net ..' folders.
+The alternative representations that were found for each of the four example networks are found in the 'output Network-X pre-Y' folders.

+X is the number of the input network, and Y is the precision places used.

 The naming convention for the found networks is:

 [arrow_count]_[permutation].net